What is Lift and Shift or Rehosting?

 If your business is under pressure to exit an on-premise data center (e.g., due to undeniable legacy risks, cost-saving initiatives, etc.) quickly, lift and shift is ideally suited as it doesn’t involve any redesigning.

 A complete system overhaul is risky.
-Downtime and system failures can occur.
-Also, the process is time-consuming – user retraining can make this process even more lengthy.
+Downtime and system failures can occur during legacy modernization, potentially impacting business operations and productivity.
+The process is also time-consuming, and user retraining can make it even lengthier.
 All of these factors can lead to business disruptions.
-So, if business continuity is non-negotiable, lift and shift is an ideal choice for you.
+So, if business continuity is non-negotiable, lift and shift migration is an ideal choice.

-Enterprises lacking budget and expertise may use lift and shift as a temporary step.
-In this situation, lift and shift buys time so that decision-makers can decide whether they really need a complete migration.
+Enterprises lacking budget and expertise may use lift and shift migration as a temporary step.
+In this situation, lift and shift migration buy time so that decision-makers can decide whether they really need a complete migration.

-Why opt for lift and shift?
-Migration to modern hardware or cloud environments offers several advantages over sticking with legacy systems.
+Why opt for lift and shift migration?
+Migrating to modern hardware or cloud environments offers several advantages over sticking with legacy systems.
 These include:

 Legacy hardware reliability declines over time.
 Spare parts become scarce.
 Skilled engineers are hard to find.
 Downtime skyrockets.
 According to Gartner, companies face 87 hours of network downtime yearly at an estimated cost of $42,000 per hour – totaling $3.6M annually.

-The Lift and Shift solution solves all of these operational and financial challenges, eliminating your management headaches.
+The Lift and Shift migration approach solves all of these operational and financial challenges, eliminating your management headaches.
 In fact, if you are rehosting on the cloud, you can ensure higher availability and cost-efficient repairs compared to hunting outdated components.

 When you opt for lift and shift cloud migration, you can implement better disaster recovery strategies.
 Having geographically distributed backups and failover instances minimizes disruption when disaster strikes.